gocheaphosting/easy-paypal-lte/readme.txt

 18. *Multi-Currency Support*: You can choose you currency on a per-product basis, and your auto-generated shop page will list the product with the right currency symbol.
 19. *Tabbed Admin Interface*: In the Pro version, the admin page is tabbed with the Product Definition tab on top because we expect you to navigate to it most often after your ezPayPal is set up.

 Do you have multiple web sites selling digital products?
 Would you like to consolidate and manage your sales in one central location?
 Then the Stand-Alone version of this package may be more appropriate.
-The [Pro Version](http://buy.thulasidas.com/ezpaypal-pro "Get Easy PayPal Pro for $9.95") of the standalone package (which can consolidate sales from multiple websites on a server) gives you all the features listed above and more.
+The [Pro Version](http://buy.thulasidas.com/ezpaypal "Get Easy PayPal Pro for $19.95") of the standalone package (which can consolidate sales from multiple websites on a server) gives you all the features listed above and more.

 = Optional Packages =

 *Easy PayPal* is designed to be extensible.
 The following add-on extensions are ready.

-1. [Reporting Engine](http://buy.thulasidas.com/ezreports-full-wp "Easy PayPal Pro bundled with ezReports for only $9.95"): Maximize your sales by analyzing your sales.
+1. [Reporting Engine](http://buy.thulasidas.com/ezpaypal "Easy PayPal Pro bundled with ezReports for only $19.95"): Maximize your sales by analyzing your sales.
 This reporting package makes slicing and dicing your sales data as easy as pie, so that you can spot opportunities.
-If you already have the [Pro](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") version of Easy PayPal, you can easily add [ezReports](http://buy.thulasidas.com/ezreports "ezReports module for only $4.95"). [*[More Information](http://www.thulasidas.com/packages/ezreports "Read more about ezReports")*]
+The reporting engine is now built into the new EZ PayPal Pro (V6.0+).
-2. [Subscription Module](http://buy.thulasidas.com/ezsubscribe-full-wp "Easy PayPal Pro bundled with ezSubscribe for only $9.95"): If you want to add subscription products (support contract, text links, newsletters etc), this module will make it a snap.
-If you already have the [Pro](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") version of Easy PayPal, you can easily add [ezSubscribe](http://buy.thulasidas.com/ezsubscribe "ezSubscribe module for only $4.95"). [*[More Information](http://www.thulasidas.com/packages/ezsubscribe "Read more about ezSubscribe")*]
+2. [Subscription Module](http://buy.thulasidas.com/ezpaypal "Easy PayPal Pro bundled with ezSubscribe for only $19.95"): If you want to add subscription products (support contract, text links, newsletters etc), this module will make it a snap.
+The subscription module also is now built into the new EZ PayPal Pro (V6.0+).

-If you have the [Standalone Pro](http://buy.thulasidas.com/ezpaypal-pro "Get Easy PayPal Pro for $9.95") version of this plugin, you can have even fancier add-on modules.
+If you have the [Standalone Pro](http://buy.thulasidas.com/ezpaypal "Get Easy PayPal Pro for $19.95") version of this plugin, you can have even fancier add-on modules.
-1. [ezAffiliates](http://buy.thulasidas.com/ezaffiliates-full "ezPayPal Pro bundled with ezAffiliates for only $12.95"): Create your own affiliate network and go viral by turing your satisfied customers into your advertising affiliatees.
-This package, built on the publicly available Affiliates-for-All, integrates perfectly with to automate affiliate sales tracking and commission computation and more.
-If you already have the [Standalone Pro](http://buy.thulasidas.com/ezpaypal-pro "Get Easy PayPal Pro for $9.95") version of ezPayPal, you can easily add [ezAffiliates](http://buy.thulasidas.com/ezaffiliates "ezAffiliates module for only $4.95"). [*[More Information](http://www.thulasidas.com/packages/ezaffiliates "Read more about ezAffiliates")*]
-2. [ezSupport](http://buy.thulasidas.com/ezsupport-full "ezPayPal Pro bundled with ezSupport for only $12.95"): Every complex software project, once deployed, generates significant support load.
+2. [ezSupport](http://buy.thulasidas.com/ezsupport-module "Paid support module for EZ PayPal for $7.95"): Every complex software project, once deployed, generates significant support load.
 Most of the support questions are frivilous, where the end-user presents silly issues that are easily resolved by a cursory look at the documentation.
 How do we ask the end-user to RTFM without antagonizing them?
 I found that it could be done by switching to a paid support model.
 I started charging 95 cents per support questions, and my support load went down by two orders of magnitude.
 This ezSupport package is built on the excellent osTicket program.
 It works hand in hand with ezPayPal and provides you with a configurable support system.
-If you already have the [Standalone Pro](http://buy.thulasidas.com/ezpaypal-pro "Get Easy PayPal Pro for $9.95") version of ezPayPal, you can easily add [ezSupport](http://buy.thulasidas.com/ezsupport-pro "ezSupport module for only $4.95"). [*[More Information](http://www.thulasidas.com/packages/ezsupport "Read more about ezSupport")*]
+If you already have the [Standalone Pro](http://buy.thulasidas.com/ezpaypal "Get Easy PayPal Pro for $19.95") version of ezPayPal, you can easily add [ezSupport](http://buy.thulasidas.com/ezsupport-module "ezSupport module for only $7.95"). [*[More Information](http://www.thulasidas.com/packages/ezsupport "Read more about ezSupport")*]
+1. [ezAffiliates](http://buy.thulasidas.com/ezaffiliates "ezPayPal Pro bundled with ezAffiliates for only $12.95"): (*This module is not yet ready for EZ PayPal V6.0.*) Create your own affiliate network and go viral by turing your satisfied customers into your advertising affiliatees.
+This package, built on the publicly available Affiliates-for-All, integrates perfectly with to automate affiliate sales tracking and commission computation and more.
+If you already have the [Standalone Pro](http://buy.thulasidas.com/ezpaypal "Get Easy PayPal Pro for $19.95") version of ezPayPal, you can easily add [ezAffiliates](http://buy.thulasidas.com/ezaffiliates "ezAffiliates module for only $4.95"). [*[More Information](http://www.thulasidas.com/packages/ezaffiliates "Read more about ezAffiliates")*]

 In the pipeline are the following optional extensions: